 - Wellness and Health Care Planning (WHP)

-- Primarily and Non-primarily health-related Supplemental Benefits, which may include new and existing technologies or FDA approved medical devices as a mandatory supplemental benefit
+- Primarily and non-primarily health related supplemental benefits, which may include new and existing technologies or FDA-approved medical devices as a mandatory supplemental benefit

-- Use of high-value providers and/or participation in care management programs/disease management programs
+- Use of high-value providers and/or participation in care management program(s)/ disease state management program(s)

 - Reductions in cost-sharing for Part C items and services and covered Part D drugs

 - Part C and Part D Rewards and Incentives (RI) Programs

 - Hospice Benefit Component